Carleton Waste Wizard

 Zero-Waste

-Carleton University is committed to working towards increasing waste diversion in all operations.
-Carleton University’s extensive waste reduction and recycling program initiatives include: 4-stream recycling stations, waste diversion walls, construction and demolition waste diversion, donation bins, electronic waste collection, and the ‘Say No Thanks To Straws’ program.
+Carleton University is committed to increasing waste diversion in all its operations.
+The university has implemented an extensive waste reduction and recycling program that includes 4-stream recycling stations, waste diversion walls, construction and demolition waste diversion, donation bins, electronic waste collection, and the ‘Say No Thanks To Straws’ program.

 Loeb Cafe, Loeb Building, 1st Floor